FreeeUp CEO Nathan Hirsch was on another great podcast recently, eCommerce Evolution with Brett Curry.

 Brett: Nice, nice.
 So these people are pre-vetted, you’re bringing the top 1%, you’re doing a lot of the work for someone.
 Now, are you looking at mainly connecting companies with Freelancers or are you helping them maybe make a full-time hire of someone?

-Nathan: Yeah, we have plenty of clients that hire workers from FreeeUp for 40 hours a week.
-For example we do a lot with customer service and we have big ecommerce companies that’ll hire 6 customer service people to work 40 hours and they’ve had the same workers for over 2 years.
-You can hire a worker 20 hours a week, 5 hours a week.
+Nathan: Yeah, we have plenty of clients that hire freelancers from FreeeUp for 40 hours a week.
+For example we do a lot with customer service and we have big ecommerce companies that’ll hire 6 customer service people to work 40 hours and they’ve had the same freelancers for over 2 years.
+You can hire a freelancer 20 hours a week, 5 hours a week.
 We have no minimums.
-Workers are first come, first served.
-You can use them for one time projects and we never take a worker away from you.
+Freelancers are first come, first served.
+You can use them for one time projects and we never take a freelancer away from you.
 They can stay with you as long as you want, and they work directly with you.
 It really does address no matter where you are in your business and what kind of hiring you’re trying to do.

 The FreeeUp Marketplace Culture